webmastersmith/notes/Node.js/Modules/Express/Errors.md

 export default class ExpressError extends Error implements ErrorType {
   status: string;
   statusCode: number;
+  isOperational: boolean;
   constructor(statusCode: number, msg: string) {
     super(msg);
     this.statusCode = statusCode;
     this.status = `${statusCode}`.startsWith('4') ? 'fail' : 'error';
+    // to determine if Error came from this special class or another error in the system. this.isOperational = true;

+    // Stack Trace -to use console.log(err.stack)
+    Error.captureStackTrace(this, this.constructor);
   }
 }
 // all unhandled routes -if placed at top of list, would always match route. app.all('*', (req: Request, res: Response, next: NextFunction) => {
   // if something passed into next(), express automatically knows it's an error.